MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/SustainabilityItemSKU.md

 ms.author: anbichse
 ---

-# Sustainability item SKU in CloudforSustainabilitySharedDataModel(SustainabilityItemSKU)
+# Sustainability item SKU in Cloud for Sustainability shared data model(SustainabilityItemSKU)

 Entity for capturing data on items/SKU inventoried such as input material and finished goods.